How are the quilts judged?

-The Senior Citizens concession stand will be open Friday and Saturday, April 5 and 6, and will offer sandwiches, chips, drinks, and homemade cookies.
-New in 2019 - food trucks and seating will be available inside the Expo Building for breakfast and lunch on Friday and Saturday also!
+The Senior Citizens concession stand will be open Friday and Saturday, April 3 and 4, and will offer sandwiches, chips, drinks, and homemade cookies.
+Food trucks can be found outside the Expo Building with seating inside for breakfast and lunch on Friday and Saturday also!

-This year's Featured Guild is The Golden Spread Quilters, based in Canyon, Texas.
-They are part of Randall County Extension Service.
+This year's Featured Guild is The Quay-Z Quilters.
+They are based in Quay County in eastern New Mexico.
 This special exhibit can be found at the Senior Citizens Center.